Skip to Content

 Does Southern potato salad have eggs?

-It can have a slightly sweet flavor, but it is not necessarily a defining characteristic of the dish; ours is more savory and tangy than sweet.
+Potato salad can have a slightly sweet flavor, but it is not necessarily a defining characteristic of the dish.
+Mine is more savory and tangy than sweet.
+If you prefer a sweeter side dish, I recommend adding sweet relish.

 What kind of mayo makes the best potato salad?